gtanvi58/tic-tok-music/README.md

 An enhanced music discovery system for new artists on TikTok. <br/>

-Current Issues:
+## Current Issues: <br>
-Need to implement a loading page for Piano Tiles since it takes a few seconds to analyze the beat of the song.
+Need to implement a loading page for Piano Tiles since it takes a few seconds to analyze the beat of the song. <br>
-Work around:
+## Work around:
 Wait for around 10 to 30 seconds before beginning to play.

-Note:
+## Note: <br>
-Sometimes even though the song starts the tiles are not generated because tiles are rendered according to the changes in the beat.
+Sometimes even though the song starts the tiles are not generated because tiles are rendered according to the changes in the beat. <br>

 ## Setup
 ### Initial Setup